pyplacca/dir-cleaner/README.md

 # dir-cleaner
 Directory cleaner.

-A CMD script for cleaning directories.
+A CL script for cleaning directories.

 ## What it does
 This script cleans up a directory or multiple directories and properly sorts